Rapid7 InsightIDR vs Securonix Next-Gen SIEM comparison

 Find out what your peers are saying about Rapid7 InsightIDR vs. Securonix Next-Gen SIEM and other solutions.
 Updated: May 2024.

-Rapid7 InsightIDR is ranked 10th in Security Information and Event Management (SIEM) with 29 reviews while Securonix Next-Gen SIEM is ranked 7th in Security Information and Event Management (SIEM) with 27 reviews.
+Rapid7 InsightIDR is ranked 10th in Security Information and Event Management (SIEM) with 30 reviews while Securonix Next-Gen SIEM is ranked 7th in Security Information and Event Management (SIEM) with 27 reviews.
 Rapid7 InsightIDR is rated 8.4, while Securonix Next-Gen SIEM is rated 8.6.
-The top reviewer of Rapid7 InsightIDR writes "An affordable product that is easy to use and has many advanced features and default templates".
+The top reviewer of Rapid7 InsightIDR writes "Helps in the management of compliance, secret events and information".
 On the other hand, the top reviewer of Securonix Next-Gen SIEM writes "Spotter tool has helped us eliminate many hours required to manually create link analysis diagrams".
-Rapid7 InsightIDR is most compared with Darktrace, Splunk Enterprise Security, Rapid7 InsightVM, IBM Security QRadar and Microsoft Defender for Identity, whereas Securonix Next-Gen SIEM is most compared with IBM Security QRadar, Splunk Enterprise Security, LogRhythm SIEM, Exabeam Fusion SIEM and Fortinet FortiSIEM.
+Rapid7 InsightIDR is most compared with Darktrace, Microsoft Sentinel, Splunk Enterprise Security, Rapid7 InsightVM and IBM Security QRadar, whereas Securonix Next-Gen SIEM is most compared with IBM Security QRadar, Splunk Enterprise Security, Microsoft Sentinel, LogRhythm SIEM and One Identity Safeguard.
 See our Rapid7 InsightIDR vs. Securonix Next-Gen SIEM report.

 See our list of best Security Information and Event Management (SIEM) vendors.